Fast Business Loans - Quick Funding Options

 Short-Term Loans

 A loan’s term is the amount of time it will take for the borrower to pay the loan off completely by making regular payments.
-For short-term business loans, this duration can range from a few months to up to 18 months.
+For short-term business loans, this duration can range from a few months to up to 24 months.

 Short-term business loans are often a faster route to cash than long-term financing options.
-Since the repayment terms are shorter, lenders usually view short-term business loans as less risky, making their requirements less stringent.
+Since the repayment terms are shorter, lenders usually view short-term business loans as less risky, potentially making their requirements less stringent.

-Easier qualification helps speed up the process so that businesses can act quickly to maintain cash flow, buy inventory, and address other unexpected costs.
+An easier qualification helps speed up the process so that businesses can act quickly to maintain cash flow, buy inventory, and address other unexpected costs.

 Invoice Financing

 Delays in payments from customers and clients can lead to cash flow issues.
 Those, in turn, can delay you when you need to act on investment and growth opportunities.
-Instead of standing by, many businesses can borrow against outstanding invoices owed to them through a practice called invoice financing.
+Instead of just standing by, many businesses can borrow against outstanding invoices owed to them through a practice called invoice financing.

 With invoice financing, the lender loans you a large percentage of the face value of your unpaid invoices.
 As your customers settle their debts, you receive the rest of the invoice amount, minus the lender’s fees.